Breidenbach/CordieBotCPP/README.md

 Make files and execution defaults are dependent on the file structure below.
 Note that after building the application files, the executables must be moved to /home/[user]/CordiBot2 to be used automatically on boot.

-/home/[user]/CordieBot2/ (executables and scripts for running CordieBot)
+/home/[user]/CordieBot2/ (Executables and scripts for running CordieBot)

+/home/[user]/CordieBot2logs/  (Directory for logs when auto running at boot.
+This directory must have write permissions for all.)

 /home/[user]/ccpCordie/ (files for building CordieBot)
   - cbot/ (cordiebot main source files)